Page last updated June 7, 2016|

 Although glassy in nature and appearance, moldavites are not ordinary glass, but melted rock, and have a greater hardness (6.5 to 7 on the Mohs scale, compared to 5 for glass) and higher melting temperature than most glasses.
 Their composition -- silica and various metallic oxides, including aluminum, potassium and iron -- is similar to that of the basement rocks in the Ries basin, showing that they consist of meltrock, rather than meteoric material.
 It is the small amount of iron present in the moldavites that gives them their attractive color.

-Natural (rough) moldavites are usually relatively thin, translucent sheets, have aerodynamic shapes attesting to their origin, and may contain "bubbles" of near-vacuum, indicating formation at altitudes of ten to fifteen miles.
+Natural (rough) moldavites are usually relatively thin, translucent sheets, have aerodynamic shapes attesting to their origin, and may contain "bubbles" of near-vacuum, indicating resolidification of the molten material at altitudes of ten to fifteen miles.